ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 To enable MCAS to inspect the content of files that have been protected by MIP it must be granted that permission in Azure AD.
 This is done via a guided activity initiated from the MCAS portal.

-Azure Information Protection Design Decisions for all agencies and implementation types.
+Microsoft Information Protection Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---